 International Student Interview Program 9:00 AM to 6:00 PM (EST)

 When will interview schedules be available?

-Employers will receive student resumes November 7, 2013.
-Employers must submit candidate selections online by December 4, 2013.
+Employers will receive student resumes on November 6, 2014.
+Employers must submit candidate selections online by December 3, 2014.
 Students will have the opportunity to accept or decline the invitation to interview prior to interviews being scheduled.
-Preliminary interview schedules will be available on January 6, 2014.
-Employers who wish to receive additional resumes after the preliminary schedules are released may opt-in to a second round of bidding on January 6, 2014.
-Employers will receive resumes for the second round of bidding on January 10, 2014.
-Employers must submit candidate selections for the second round of bidding on January 14, 2014.
-Final schedules will be released on January 15, 2014.
-For more information regarding the employer process for ISIP please refer to the Employer Instructions.
+Preliminary interview schedules will be available on January 14, 2015.
+Final schedules will be released on January 23, 2015.
+For more information regarding the employer process for ISIP, please refer to the Employer Instructions.

 How many interviews are on an interview schedule?

 Each interview schedule allows an interviewer to conduct up to eighteen interviews.
 Interviews are scheduled on a 20-minute schedule from 9:00 AM to 5:40 PM with 5 minute breaks between each interview.

 Where will the interviews be held?